Last update: 09/16/2023

 Restaurants and bars that are open in South Africa

 Restaurants will be laid out so that there is a minimum of 1.5 meters between different groups.
-Restaurant capacity is restricted to either 50% or 250 people indoors/500 people outdoors.
+Restaurant capacity is restricted to either 50% or 50 people indoors/100 people outdoors.
+Customers should wear masks when they are not eating or drinking.

 Airports that are open in South Africa

 International travel has been restricted to five international airports, OR Tambo International Airport, King Shaka International Airport, Lanseria International Airport, Kruger Mpumalanga International Airport, and Cape Town International Airport, all of which are currently open.

 All travelers must wear masks and abide by social distancing guidelines.
 They will also be subject to health screenings on arrival.